apache/mxnet/example/sparse/readme.md

 ## Linear Classification

-The example demonstrates basic usages of sparse feature in MXNet to speedup computation.
+The example demonstrates the basic usage of the sparse feature in MXNet to speedup computation.
 It utilizes the sparse data loader, sparse operators and a sparse gradient updater to train a linear model on the [Avazu](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html#avazu) click-through-prediction dataset.

 - `python linear_classification.py`